 The following year they won Al Shaqab Lockinge Stakes at Newbury, the Queen Anne Stakes at Royal Ascot, a second QIPCO Sussex Stakes, the Juddmonte International at York and, finally, the QIPCO Champion Stakes.

-Queally said after Frankel’s performance in the QIPCO Champion Stakes, his ninth QIPCO British Champions Series victory: “I can think of harder things than being Frankel’s jockey on the grand scale of things.
+Queally said after Frankel’s farewell: “I can think of harder things than being Frankel’s jockey on the grand scale of things.
 There is pressure but there is pressure in all walks of life and I would gladly take it all on board – the chances of me being the guy on board or even the chances of a horse like him coming along.”

-Queally won the inaugural Jockey of the QIPCO British Champions Series title in 2011, notching up six wins, and was third in the table with five winners in 2012, all courtesy of Frankel.
+He won the inaugural Jockey of the QIPCO British Champions Series title in 2011, notching up six wins, and was third in the table with five winners in 2012.

 His major breakthrough came in 2009 with five Group 1 wins, including the $2 million Breeders’ Cup Filly & Mare Turf at Santa Anita Park, California, on Midday and the Champion Stakes at Newmarket on Twice Over, a race he won again on the same horse in 2010.

 Queally says much of his success can be attributed to the opportunity given him by Cecil.
 He began his professional career while still a schoolboy but his parents insisted he finish his education.
 He is the son of Declan Queally, who trains horses in County Waterford.